-Personal Income Tax -> Tax Rates on Investment Income
+Personal Income Tax -> Stocks and Bonds -> Tax Rates on Investment Income

 Try to Earn your Investment Income (outside of RRSPs) at the Lowest Tax Rate Possible

 Interest income and dividend income are received or accrued each year, and are taxable in the year you receive or accrue the income.
 You have no control over which year the income is paid.
 You are not taxed on capital gains until your investment is sold, so you have some control over which year you receive the income, because you can choose when to sell your investments.

 If you have no income other than interest income, you can earn approximately $11,635 in 2017 before any federal tax is payable.

 If you have no income other than Canadian dividend income eligible for the enhanced dividend tax credit, you can earn approximately $51,637 in 2017 before any federal tax is payable.
 However, provincial tax may be payable.
 For every $100 of these dividends, $138 (grossed-up amount) is included as taxable income (the extra $38 is called the dividend "gross-up").
 Then taxes are reduced by the enhanced dividend tax credit, resulting in a low tax rate.
 See the Dividend Tax Credits page for federal and provincial rates, information on how much can be earned in each province before taxes are payable, and information on the changing gross-up rate.
 These Canadian dividends are the most tax-efficient, even for a senior who is receiving Old Age Security which gets clawed back due to the gross-up of the dividends, and for whom the age amount is clawed back.
 You can check this out by using our Investment Income Tax Calculator.